gaf3/cnc-forge/Developing.md

 Check out [GitHub Developing](GitHub.md#Developing) for more.

+# Local

+To make things even easier, you can now checkout forge repos to the repo directory.
+Checkout the repo in the form of `repo/<org-user>/<repo>` and the Forge will look to that directory first before pulling down code.
+You can tehn commit/pull request your forge repo when you're happy with.
+This eliminates a ton of toil.

 # Trying

 Key to testing locally is the Try action.
 What this does is create all the files it would commit